 Clothes and Proper Attire

-What you wear on your body to climb isn’t really important – go with whatever clothes you’re comfortable in and that allow you to move freely like yoga or other workout gear (choose breathable materials because it can be difficult to shed layers when you’re hanging off a wall).
+Not that we’ve covered the important stuff, we can discuss what to wear indoor rock climbing.
+Honestly, it really isn’t that important – go with whatever clothes you’re comfortable in and that allow you to move freely like yoga or other workout gear (choose breathable materials because it can be difficult to shed layers when you’re hanging off a wall).

 For your feet, you’ll want a pair of climbing shoes: shoes specifically designed for gripping those shallow footholds.
 Some gyms allow you to rent shoes but if you catch the climbing bug you can buy your own for as little as fifty dollars.

 For your hands, you’ll need chalk.
 Chalk will give you better grip and absorb the moisture on your hands as you start to sweat.
 In order to have the chalk on-hand (pun intended) at all times, you’ll also need a chalk bag.